Robots.txt contains instructions for search engine bots.

 Just create a new text file and name it “robots.txt”.

-You can use simple programs like Windows notepad.
+You can use simple programs like Windows Notepad.

 Then, add your directives to the file.